MJoergen/ym2151/Episodes/ep03_Frequency_Tables/README.md

 number representing the frequency of this note.

 ## Changes to ym2151.vhd
+Since the YM2151 only operates at half the clock frequency, I've added a new internal clock signal clk\_int\_r and a correspondingly synchronized reset signal rst\_int\_r.

 The current phase is now increased to 20 bits for better precision.
 The upper 10 bits are fed to the sine table calculation.
-The phase is updated once every 32 internal clock cycles, so we introduce a global clock enable signal cen\_r that toggles between 0 and 1, and we introduce a running index that increases from 0 to 31.

-Whenever the index wraps to 0, the phase is updated.
+The phase is updated once every 32 internal clock cycles, so we introduce a slot index running from 0 to 31.
+When the slot index wraps to 0, the phase is updated.
 This happens at a rate of 3.579 MHz / 2 / 32 = 55.9 kHz.
 These changes are implemented in the process p\_phase in ym2151.vhd.

 ## calc\_freq
 Within the calc\_freq module. the key code is split into an octave number (3